 Acceptance and commitment therapy differs from CBT; instead of challenging distressing thoughts by looking for evidence and coming up with a more rational response (CBT), in ACT, the thought is accepted as just a thought and not necessarily based on fact or truth.

 ACT explores ways in which our interactions with thoughts/feelings can be modified, using a variety of techniques, which may include mindfulness, metaphors and language.

-“a psychological intervention based on modern behavioral psychology, that applies mindfulness, acceptance processes, and commitment and behavior change processes, to the creation of psychological flexibility”
+ACT is: “a psychological intervention based on modern behavioral psychology, that applies mindfulness, acceptance processes, and commitment and behavior change processes, to the creation of psychological flexibility”

 Acceptance and commitment therapy promotes psychological flexibility based on six core processes, using, among other things, approaches including:

 acceptance of what is out of our control

 commitment to living a life that is in accordance with your values

 All of these will be explained to you by your ACT therapist - the aim is that you are able to take these new skills forward and apply them as and when situations arise in your life.

 Using these core processes, ACT will help you: